 Introducing Phil at an event?
 Find a shorter bio for introductions here.

 Phil Kaye is a Japanese-American artist.
 His work has been featured in settings ranging from The New Yorker to the Museum of Modern Art in New York City, and viewed millions of times online.
-He has performed his original poetry in eighteen countries and was invited to open for His Holiness The Dalai Lama for the celebration of his 80th birthday.
+He has performed his original poetry in twenty countries and was invited to open for His Holiness The Dalai Lama for the celebration of his 80th birthday.
 He is the co-director of Project VOICE, an organization that partners with schools to bring poetry to the classroom.
 Phil is a National Poetry Slam finalist, and the two-time recipient of the National College Poetry Slam (CUPSI) award for “Pushing the Art Forward”, given for outstanding innovation in the art of performance poetry.
 A former teacher of weekly poetry workshops in maximum security prisons, Phil was the head coordinator of Space in Prisons for the Arts and Creative Expression (SPACE).
 His book, Date & Time, was published in 2018 by Button Poetry.

 Phil also makes things for the screen.
 He is one half of Thanks Laura, where he serves as co-creator, writer, director & actor.
 “Distance”, a series he helped write, produce and act in, premiered at South by Southwest and was recommended by The New York Times.